When overridden in a derived class, gets the headers of the message.

 A Message can have zero or more headers that are used as an extension mechanism to pass information in messages that is application-specific.
 You can use to add message headers to a message by calling the Add method.

-Silverlight provides a number of predefined message headers, as shown in the following table.
+Windows Communication Foundation (WCF) provides a number of predefined message headers, as shown in the following table.

 Contains the role that the message is targeting.

 Provides a description of how the message should be processed.

 Contains the address of the node to which faults should be sent.

 Contains the address of the node that sent the message.

 Indicates whether the message is a request.